neilmartin83/MacADUK-2019/README.md

 [Click here](/example_provisioning_script.sh)

-In my example, this script is intended to be ran via a Policy that's triggered on "Enrolment Complete" - this is specific to Jamf.
-NoLoAD also provides the Scriptrunner mech to execute scripts at the login window, or you could use a Launch Daemon.
+In my example, this script is intended to be ran via a Policy that's triggered on "Enrolment Complete" - this is specific to Jamf; NoLoAD also provides the Scriptrunner mech to execute scripts at the login window, or you could use a Launch Daemon.
 Those are beyond the scope of my presentation.

 The script also makes use of Jamf's parameter functionality: https://www.jamf.com/jamf-nation/articles/146/script-parameters